mouachan/bbank-apps/README.md

 If you think about business automation think about the cloud as this is where your business logic lives these days.
 By taking advantage of the latest technologies (Quarkus, knative, etc.), you get amazingly fast boot times and instant scaling on orchestration platforms like Kubernetes.

 *Having Fun*
- At first you will be angry, then sad,  and …. you will break your laptop at the end you will be happy because it works like magic !
+ At first you will be angry, then sad,  and …. you will break your laptop.
+At the end you will be happy because it works like magic !

 Ready ?
 Hands On :)